Coronavirus Update:What patients and families need to know

 These are complex congenital disorders that frequently result in multiple symptoms that require comprehensive care from an interdisciplinary team.
 There are many types of syndromes specifically affecting head/facial disorders, including Crouzen, Apert, Pfeiffer, Saethre-Chotzen, Carpenter and Cloverleaf syndromes.

-The face or skull also can be damaged through accident and injury.
+Craniofacial trauma can occur when the face or skull is damaged through accident and injury.

 Treatment for Craniofacial Disorders

-Children's provides the latest advances in craniofacial reconstruction.
+Children's National provides the latest advances in craniofacial reconstruction.
 This includes:

 - Early intervention.
 The earlier work begins on rebuilding any or all of a child's face, the more likely the changes will grow as the child grows.

 - Single-stage repairs.
 Many craniofacial disorders require more than one surgery, which can be disruptive to families and budgets.
-Children's is a pioneer in single-stage surgeries—complex procedures completed during one surgery.
+Children's National is a pioneer in single-stage surgeries — complex procedures completed during one surgery.

 Treating the Whole Child